mantidproject/mantid/docs/source/release/v3.12.0/diffraction.rst

 - Usability improvements in the GUI:
   - The "Invalid RB number" popup window in the GUI has been replaced with a more user-friendly message
   - Improved progress reporting for Calibration and Focus
+  - Improved unit conversions when using the peak picker

 Single Crystal Diffraction
 --------------------------